remix-pwa/remix-pwa/README.md

 #### <u>Type annonations</u>:

-All Client APIs all return an object (type `ReturnObject`) that consists of two properties: `status` and `message`.
+All Client APIs all return a promise object (type `ReturnObject`) that consists of two properties: `status` and `message`.
 The `status` key is a string that would either be "success" or "bad". `remix-pwa` is set up by default, with error-catching procedures for these APIs.
 You can still set up your custom responses (to display a particluar UI for example, if the particular API isn't supported in the user's browser) in case of an error or a successful request with the `status` response.
 The `message` key is a default message string that accompanies the status in case of a pass or fail.

 ```ts
 interface ReturnObject {